Juan Barros Madrid: Bishop of Osorno

 While visiting Chile in from 15 to 18 January 2018, Pope Francis apologized for the "irreparable damage" caused by priests' abuse of minors.
 Victims of abuse rejected his apology and repeated their claims that bishops who protected abusers continue to hold positions in the church hierarchy in Chile.
 They objected especially to Francis allowing Juan Barros to celebrate mass alongside him.
 On 19 January, Francis defended Barros, saying: "The day someone brings me proof against Bishop Barros, then I will talk.
 But there is not one single piece of evidence.
 It is all slander.
 Is that clear?"

-Some Chilean bishops supported the pope and agreed the Church should focus on victims of abuse, while Benito Baranda, a prominent social activist who coordinated of the pope's visit to Chile, said Barros should be removed and that the pope's language "reignites the feeling of not being believed, or that they are exaggerating or being deceitful."
+Some Chilean bishops supported the pope and agreed the Church should focus on victims of abuse, while Benito Baranda, a prominent social activist who coordinated protests of the pope's visit to Chile, said Barros should be removed and that the pope's language "reignites the feeling of not being believed, or that they are exaggerating or being deceitful."
 The next day, while giving Francis credit for supporting many efforts to reduce and punish sexual abuse on the part of clergy, Cardinal Seán Patrick O'Malley criticized the pope's comments as "a source of great pain for survivors of sexual abuse by clergy or any other perpetrator".

 On 22 January 2018 Pope Francis spoke at length about the charges against Barros.
-He said that "The Barros case was examined and reexamined, but there is no evidence.
+He said that "the Barros case was examined and reexamined, but there is no evidence.
 That is what I wanted to say.
 I don't have the evidence needed to convict."
 Several members of the Pontifical Commission for the Protection of Minors later reported that they had presented O'Malley with an 8-page letter from Juan Carlos Cruz, one of Barros' accusers, and that O'Malley later assured them he had given it to Francis.
 This contradicted Francis's earlier claims that he had not heard statements from any victims.
 "You, in all good will, tell me that there are victims, but I haven't seen any, because they haven't come forward," he had previously said.